eclipse-cdt-cloud/cdt-gdb-adapter/README.md

 ## Testing

 Testing of the adapter can be run with `yarn test`.
+See [Integration Tests readme](https://github.com/eclipse-cdt-cloud/cdt-gdb-adapter/blob/main/src/integration-tests/README.md) for more details, including how to setup a Windows machine with msys2 to run the tests.

 ## Debugging